mohd-ahsan-mirza/git-automator/README.md

 git-automator/
 ```

+Copy the .env.template to .env and fill out the mandatory fields in the file

 [Pull this repository](https://github.com/mohd-ahsan-mirza/redis-local-encryptor)

 Add the absolute path of ``` run.py ``` as value of ``` PASSWORD_RETRIEVAL_COMMAND ``` in .env file
 ### Make sure git-automator doesn't get commited to your git repo
-Add ```git-automator/``` in .gitignore

-Copy the .env.template to .env and fill out the mandatory fields in the file

 Make sure the repo on github has been created